isomerpages/moe-stmargaretsec/_programmes/Sexuality Education.md

 	*   Make responsible decisions for yourself, your family and society and
 	*   Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones

-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) < broken link > for more information on MOE Sexuality Education.
+You may click [here] for more information on MOE Sexuality Education.

 <p align="right"><a href="#top">Back to top</a></p>